 All Photos Kasia Rose Hrybowicz and myself: Carol Grimes, and others, who will be named.

 My Blog will be a collection: something I have always done.
 I am aware that my online life is as chaotic in many ways as my so-called real reality.
 I need to gather in.

 I have recently Published my first book, so I have become addicted to the writing.
 I have written many songs and poems in my life, but a book is a milestone.
-I had limited education and left a Secondary Modern School just before my 15th Birthday, with not a single GCE as they were then in 1959, to my name, but I could read, a gift to me from me at a very young age.
+I had limited education and left a Secondary Modern School just before my 15th Birthday, with not a single GCE, as they were in 1959, to my name, but I could read, a gift to me from me at a very young age.
 I was educated by books and the Radio.

 My entire Blog has many sections and still a work in progress, so forgive any chaos, I can’t seem to escape it.
 But this section I do hope to keep as a daily ritual.

 Look for more detail on the Home Page.

 I don’t like this getting old malarky, however, lucky me!
 Every day a bonus. (unless it is a bad day and I feel like a turd) I dislike, even more, ageism, indeed, any form of discrimination.
 I dislike cliques, people who exclude, the meanness of spirit that goes with all of that.
 I dislike snobbery, the class system, I dislike greed and avarice, I dislike hatred and War.
 I dislike those who shun people with mental health problems and disability.
 I could go on?

 But!
 I love, love, love a lot of things in our lives, on our Planet Earth

 These are a few of my favourite things